Armin Meiwes: Cannibal fetishism

-The ads also appeared on another site, the Cannibal Café, which, contrary to some media reports, was not where Meiwes met Brandes, as it was primarily centred around the (fantasy) cannibalisation of women.

 Bernd Brandes

 Bernd Jürgen Brandes was born on 19 January 1958 in Berlin-Schöneberg as an only child to a wealthy family.
 His father was a physician and his mother was an anaesthesiologist, working at clinics in Berlin-Zehlendorf.
 In 1963, Brandes' mother died in a traffic collision during a vacation in Sylt.
 Police investigation found evidence that the death was a suicide disguised as an accident, likely stemming from guilt due to a medical error she had made the prior year, which led to the death of a patient.
 Brandes' father never told his son about the true circumstances of his mother's death, which, according to psychologist Klaus Michael Beier, resulted in Brandes developing anxiety issues.
 Brandes was subsequently raised mostly by au pairs hired by his father, to whom he grew distant after remarriage to an employee at his doctor's office.
 Beier posits that his negative relationship with his stepmother contributed to his abnormal psychosexual development and wish for castration, later compounded by self-hatred for his sexual orientation.

 Brandes excelled in school, attending additional mathematics and fine art classes, as well as receiving awards in swimming competitions.
 He graduated with average grades from Erich-Hoepner-Gymnasium (now Heinz-Berggruen-Gymnasium) and studied at Technische Universität Berlin, finishing with degrees in control engineering and electrical engineering on 3 November 1983.
 Brandes worked for the telephony sector of Siemens since 1981 and gained an executive position as division chief in Berlin-Siemensstadt in 1992.
 His annual salary amounted to €70,000.